 Image downloads are for educational use only.
 For all other purposes, please see our Obtaining and Using Images page.

-Instabile-continuel lumière (Unstable-continual Light), ca. 1962
+Instabile-continuel lumière (Unstable-Continual Light), ca. 1962

-metal, wire, and wood
+metal, nylon string, and wood

 overall: 31 1/2 x 31 1/2 inches (80.01 x 80.01 cm)